GLodi/blog/about.md

 <p>My name is Giulio Lodi (@glodi), Backend Developer at <a href="https://www.prex.it">Prex</a> and Bachelor in Computer Engineering at Politecnico di Milano.</p>

 <p>I've always been a curious guy and passionate about technology, electronics and software development.
-I started with Android and Flutter applications, and then backend with Golang.<br>
+I started with Android and Flutter applications, and then backend with Golang.<p>

-Recently I've been building emulators with Rust.</p>
+<p>Recently I've been building emulators in Rust.</p>

 <p>I'm currently working as a RubyOnRails developer while studying to get my Master's in Computer Science.</p>